basicsofthebible/basicsofthebible.org/studyguide/NextSteps.md

 Lamentations: a poetical lament over the destruction of Jerusalem.
 Attributed to the prophet Jeremiah, thus it is included here in this study.

 ## OT History: Exile and the Restoration
-The day that the prophets had warned of had finally arrived—the kingdom of Judah was conquered by the Babylonians.
+The day that the prophets had warned of had finally arrived——the kingdom of Judah was conquered by the Babylonians.
 Unlike the Assyrians that completely destroyed the Northern Kingdom of Israel nearly two centuries earlier, the Babylonians were different kinds of victors.
 They allowed the people of Judah to retain their cultural identity even though many were deported from Jerusalem to Babylon (modern day Iraq).
-It was here that the Hebrew people became known as the "Jews" (short for Judah)—from which we get the modern term "Jewish" when referring to someone descended from the 12 tribes of Israel.
+It was here that the Hebrew people became known as the "Jews" (short for Judah)——from which we get the modern term "Jewish" when referring to someone descended from the 12 tribes of Israel.

-Exile was the most humiliating thing that could possibly happen to the descendants of Abraham—it seemed that God abandoned His people.
+Exile was the most humiliating thing that could possibly happen to the descendants of Abraham——it seemed that God abandoned His people.
 But God did not abandon His people and moved in amazing and miraculous ways to restore a remnant of the people to the capital city of Jerusalem and rebuild it.
 The Exile lasted 70 years, and the events of that time, as well as the restoration are what we will read in this lesson.

 Ezekiel
 Daniel 1-6